 Retirement means never having to work again.

-We saved enough so that we will never forced to work, and we’ll only do jobs that provide us with worthwhile benefits (like free ski passes, free travel, a creative outlet, a way to have fun or a way to support nonprofit organizations we love).
-We also expect to do lots of unpaid volunteer work for causes that are important to us.
+We saved enough so that we could never work again, and we’ll only do jobs that provide us with worthwhile benefits (like free ski passes, free travel, a creative outlet, a way to have fun or a way to support nonprofit organizations we love).
+We already do and expect to do lots more unpaid volunteer work for causes that are important to us.

 We didn’t trade our careers for jobs.
 We traded them for permanent control of our time and brain space.